DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 >
 > As their conversation unfolded, however, Neferon soon realized that Strahd had no intention of remaining in Barovia.
 Ever one of the bolder members of his kind, Neferon offered his services as a diplomat and advisor—in exchange for dominion over the Amber Temple and “fair compensation."
 When Strahd, laughing, asked Neferon what use he might have for a diplomat, Neferon coolly noted Strahd’s history of conquest, the way the Mists had captured him while traveling between worlds, and the incredible arcane power he’d sensed flowing into the castle’s tallest tower.
 “The veils between worlds are growing thin," Neferon said carefully, adding: “Should you ever find yourself in a position to take advantage of such a thing, I do not doubt that your Grace may find himself in need of an agent to carry out his will, be it a diplomat, translator, or counselor."
 Impressed, but wary of Neferon’s insight, Strahd agreed to consider Neferon’s proposal, and Neferon returned to the Amber Temple, satisfied.
 >
 > Neferon, however, was not the only victim of the impending Grand Conjunction.
-That night, as Neferon rested within <span class="citation">X5a.
-God of Secrets (p.
-184)</span>, the Mists spirited a **death slaad** from the plane of Limbo into <span class="citation">X8.
-Upper East Hall (p.
+That night, as Neferon rested within <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X5aGodofSecrets">X5a.
+God of Secrets</a> (p.
+184)</span>, the Mists spirited a **death slaad** from the plane of Limbo into <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X8UpperEastHall">X8.
+Upper East Hall</a> (p.
 185)</span>.
 Although Neferon attempted to banish it from afar, the slaad’s blindsight and perceptive ears soon allowed it to detect his presence—whereupon its sadistic bloodlust drove it to attack.
 >
 > Neferon fled, calling upon his new flameskull servants to defend him.
 However, he was dismayed to find their magic (as well as much of his own) did little to harm the slaad, whose wounds regenerated almost as quickly as they appeared.
 Thinking quickly, Neferon lured the slaad into [[#S3.
 Catacombs]], then used his ***teleport*** action to escape before sealing the slaad behind the ancient *arcane lock* enchanting the catacomb doors.
 Wary of the necromantic magic protecting the doors, the slaad withdrew to the catacombs and calmed its aggression—at least for a time.
 >
 > Neferon knows the catacomb doors won’t hold the slaad forever.
 Although he’s confident the creature hasn’t yet escaped, he knows the slaad’s *plane shift* might allow it to escape its prison and return to kill him.
 Although Neferon has begun reprogramming the **amber golem** in <span class="citation">X8.
 Upper East Hall (p.
-185(</span> to serve him, he has been unable to open the doors to <span class="citation">X40.
-Sealed Treasury (p.
+185(</span> to serve him, he has been unable to open the doors to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X40SealedTreasury">X40.
+Sealed Treasury</a> (p.
 194)</span> and thereby recruit the services of the **amber golem** that dwells therein.
 With each hour the slaad remains alive, Neferon fears he is running out of time.

 > [!abstract]+ **Neferon's Deals**
 > If the players ask, Neferon is glad to strike additional bargains with the players, including (but not limited to) the following.
 >
 > ***Temple Layout.*** Neferon can provide a simple map of the temple (excluding [[#S6.
 Temple Vaults]] and [[#S7.
 Archmage's Quarters]], which he pretends not to know of) in exchange for one **rare** magic item in the players' possession, or three useful secrets that they know about the land or people of Barovia.
 >
 > ***Temple Inhabitants.*** Neferon can warn the players about the temple’s other inhabitants in exchange for one **rare** magic item in the players’ possession, or two useful secrets that they know about the land or people of Barovia.
-Specifically, Neferon can warn the players of the **amber golem** in <span class="citation">X8.
-Upper East Hall (p.
-185)</span>, the **poltergeists** in <span class="citation">X38.
-Haunted Room (p.
-194)</span> and <span class="citation">X39.
-Plundered Treasury (p.
-194)</span>, the spirits in [[#Dining Hall]], and the "dreary apparition" that dwells in <span class="citation">X9.
-Lecture Hall (p.
+Specifically, Neferon can warn the players of the **amber golem** in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X8UpperEastHall">X8.
+Upper East Hall</a> (p.
+185)</span>, the **poltergeists** in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X38HauntedRoom">X38.
+Haunted Room</a> (p.
+194)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X39PlunderedTreasury">X39.
+Plundered Treasury</a> (p.
+194)</span>, the spirits in [[#Dining Hall]], and the "dreary apparition" that dwells in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span>.
 >
 > (Neferon doesn't know of the true identities or intent of the **specters**, which sense his fiendish nature and refuse to interact with him.
 Although Neferon attempted to investigate Vilnius's presence, Vilnius shrieked in rage and terror at his presence and vanished into the shadows.
 Neferon has been unable to encounter Vilnius again, though he has sensed Vilnius's presence each time he has entered the lecture hall thereafter.)

 > [!lore]+ **Neferon’s Phylactery**
 > When he first arrived in Barovia, Neferon had little fear of the dangers this new land might pose him.
 (See ***Back to Gehenna*** in <span class="citation">Arcanaloth (<em>Monster Manual</em>, p.
 313</span>) for more information about Arcanaloth immortality.)
-He was dismayed, however, to find that his arrival in Barovia had done something extraordinary: severed his “spirit" from his demonic flesh and deposited it within a phylactery, which appears as described in <span class="citation">X28.
-Hidden Phylactery (p.
+He was dismayed, however, to find that his arrival in Barovia had done something extraordinary: severed his “spirit" from his demonic flesh and deposited it within a phylactery, which appears as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X28HiddenPhylactery">X28.
+Hidden Phylactery</a> (p.
 189)</span>.
 (See **Fiendish Phylacteries** below for more information about Neferon’s phylactery.)
-Realizing the phylactery’s importance, Neferon hid it away within <span class="citation">X28.
-Hidden Phylactery (p.
+Realizing the phylactery’s importance, Neferon hid it away within <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X28HiddenPhylactery">X28.
+Hidden Phylactery</a> (p.
 189)</span>, where it currently remains.

 > [!info]+ **Fiendish Phylacteries**
 > When a fiend enters the Mists, the Dark Powers split its being in two, thereby creating a way for it to return from death without escaping the Mists.^[Teeuwynn Woodruff, *Van Richten’s Guide to Fiends*, pp. 76-77 (TSR Inc., 1995)] Although the fiend’s intellect and physiology remain with its body, the Dark Powers place its vital essence into a phylactery (see <span class="citation">Lich (<em>Monster Manual</em>, p.
 202)</span>).
 When the fiend’s body is slain, its mind transfers to its phylactery, where it may remain indefinitely awaiting a new body.
 (Unlike a **lich**, a fiend destroyed in this way must possess a living victim, and can’t create a new body for itself.)